favonia/cloudflare-ddns/README.markdown

 #### Share DNS domains across updater instances

 Use this when multiple instances share DNS domains.
-This setup does not use WAF lists.
 Give each instance its own DNS record comment value and matching selector:

 1. Set a unique `RECORD_COMMENT`.
 2. Set `MANAGED_RECORDS_COMMENT_REGEX` to match that same DNS comment, typically with `^...$`.